 Bringing the message architecture into your content marketing program

-Once you’ve established a message architecture your organization can agree on, it’s time to socialize and fully incorporate it into your content marketing strategy.
+Once you’ve established a brand messaging architecture your organization can agree on, it’s time to socialize and fully incorporate it into your content marketing strategy.
 A few things you should do next:

 - Make sure to document the message architecture.